The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 sound energy propagation in all directions.
 If there are reflective surfaces in the sound field,

-then reflected sounds will add to the directed sound and you will get more sound intensity at
+then reflected sounds will add to the directed sound and we will get more sound intensity at a

-and the point of measurement, you may get less than the square law predicts.
+and the point of measurement, we may get less than the square law predicts.
 Nevertheless,

-the inverse square law is the logical first estimate of the sound intensity you would get at a
+the inverse square law is the logical first estimate of the sound intensity we would get at a

 distant point in a reasonably open area.
 The reference sound intensity level